DinoHub-SubT/dsta_deploy/docs/docker/local-docker-ugv.md

 Your multi robot options are:

         # create the ugv1 container
-        subt deployer local.ugv.ugv1.docker.shell.sim
+        subt deployer local.ugv.ugv1.core.docker.shell.start

         # create the ugv2 container
-        subt deployer local.ugv.ugv2.docker.shell.sim

-        # create the ugv3 container
-        subt deployer local.ugv.ugv3.docker.shell.sim
+        subt deployer local.ugv.ugv2.core.docker.shell.start

+        ... there are ugv1-ugv3 options. remember to always TAB complete when trying to find the deployer commands.

 Each container will have a different IP.
 You should be able to ping each container (from inside the containers).

-When building the catkin workspaces, please just use one of the containers.
+When building the catkin workspaces, please just use ugv1 command.
 You do not need to `catkin` build in all containers (the deploy workspace is mounted, so all containers will use the same `code`, `devel`, `build` paths).

 ## 5. Comments